Ex-government medical chief Jonathan Van-Tam takes job with Covid jab giant Moderna

 Move may spark fresh questions over ‘revolving door’ between government and business

-Professor Sir Jonathan Van-Tam, the former deputy chief medical officer for England who became one face of the government Covid pandemic response, has taken a job as senior medical consultant at vaccine giant Moderna.
+Professor Sir Jonathan Van-Tam, England’s former deputy chief medical officer who became one face of the government Covid pandemic response, has taken a job as senior medical consultant at vaccine giant Moderna.

 The move is likely to prompt fresh consideration of the “revolving door” for prominent government figures who move into business roles.